williamdemeo/Math700Homework/README.md

 official solutions (more details below):

 First you will download our Math700Homework Git repository to your hard drive.
-Then you will edit the Homework.tex file, inserting your solutions (using LaTeX).
-Then you will commit your changes to your local version of our repository.
-Then you will push these changes to the online version of the repository.
+Then you will type your solutions in the tex/Homework*.tex file corresponding to the assignment for which you are responsible.
+You will commit your changes to your local version of our repository.
+Finally, on the assignment due date, you will sync your version of our repository with the online version.

 If you are new to Git, please try the [15 minute Git tutorial][].
 Also, [git--the simple guide][] and the [GitHub help pages][] are excellent.
 For